sjhatfield/sjhatfield.github.io/_posts/2020-05-20-Car-purchase-help.md

 * Setting up an Ubuntu remote virtual machine to act as a server
 * Deploying a flask app on a remote server using nginx, gunicorn and tmux

-## Extensions To The App
+## Iterative Improvements To The App

-The first extension that should be considered is improving the quality of the data.
+The first improvement that should be considered is increasing the quality of the data.
 It contained vehicle for-sale listings from Craigslist.
 Anyone can go on Craiglist and list their vehicle for any price they desire, so the prices are not reliable.
 It is possible to obtain actual, completed, car sales data but this data has a cost to access.

 An idea which was considered but not taken further was looking up vehicle maintenance histories to give the client an idea of whether vehicles are typically reliable.
 There are sites which will give you a vehicles history for free if you know the VIN (vehicle identification number), for example [here](https://www.vehiclehistory.com/).
 A dataset could be created to ascertain whether vehicles typically breakdown a lot or do not require much maintenance.